andersonid/openshift-resource-governance/README.md

-# OpenShift Resource Governance Tool
+# UWRU Scanner - User Workloads and Resource Usage Scanner

-A resource governance tool for OpenShift clusters that goes beyond what Metrics Server and VPA offer, providing validations, reports and consolidated recommendations.
+A comprehensive tool for analyzing user workloads and resource usage in OpenShift clusters that goes beyond what Metrics Server and VPA offer, providing validations, reports and consolidated recommendations.

 ## 🚀 Features